 Rodent Exclusion and Control

-The Vector Control Program provides educational rodent inspections FREE to County residents.
-It includes a Rat Control Starter Kit and instructions on how to properly implement rat control techniques.
-The Vector Control Program is not a pest control company and does not trap, bait, or remove rodents as part of the inspection, and does not provide poison bait.
+The Vector Control Program provides educational rodent inspections FREE to county residents and includes a Rat Control Starter Kit with instructions on how to properly control rats.

 - Droppings in garages, storage buildings or other sheltered areas